C. R. W. Nevinson: Post-war career

-Nevinson, alongside Edward Elgar and H.G.
-Wells represented British culture at the celebrations of the first anniversary of the Republic of Czechoslovakia in Prague in 1919.
+Nevinson, alongside Edward Elgar and H. G. Wells represented British culture at the celebrations of the first anniversary of the Republic of Czechoslovakia in Prague in 1919.
 Nevinson first visited New York in May 1919 and spent a month there while his World War One prints were being shown, to great acclaim, at the Frederick Keppel & Co gallery.
 A second exhibition at the same venue in October 1920 was poorly received.
 This led to Nevinson becoming disillusioned with New York, to the extent he changed the name of his painting New York-an abstraction to The Soul of the Soulless City.
 Nevinson claimed to have been the first artist to depict New York in a modernist style but in fact several British avant-garde artists had painted in the city before World War One.
 In May 1919, while Nevinson was in America, Kathleen Nevinson gave birth to a baby son, but the child died shortly later and before his father could return to Britain.

 Nevinson's boasting and exaggerated claims concerning his war experiences, together with his depressive and temperamental personality, made him many enemies in both the US and Britain.
 Roger Fry of the Bloomsbury Group was a particularly virulent critic.
 In 1920, the critic Charles Lewis Hind observed in his catalogue introduction to an exhibition of Nevinson's recent work: 'It is something, at the age of thirty one, to be among the most discussed, most successful, most promising, most admired and most hated British artists.'
-In September 1920, Nevinson designed a poster for a production, by Viola Tree, of The Unknown by Somerset Maughan which showed bombs exploding around a crucifix.
+In September 1920, Nevinson designed a poster for a production, by Viola Tree, of The Unknown by Somerset Maugham which showed bombs exploding around a crucifix.
 The image was deemed to be offensive and was banned from display on the London Underground.
 Nevinson distributed the poster outside the theatre and gained a great deal of press coverage in the process.

 Throughout the 1930s Nevinson painted a number of cityscapes in London, Paris and New York which were generally well received.
 The most notable of these is The Strand by Night from 1937.
 The same year, he illustrated the cover of the edition of Radio Times, marking the Coronation of King George VI and Queen Elizabeth.
 His post-war work generally included landscapes in a more naturalist style.
 A sunlit landscape design by Nevinson was among the winning entries in the 1933 Famous Artists competition run by Cadbury's for a series of chocolate box designs and which were displayed at the Leicester Galleries in London.
 His large painting of 1932 and 1933, The Twentieth Century used futurist devices to attack Fascism and Nazism.
 He also produced large historic allegories which were considered inferior to his World War One paintings.
 Kenneth Clark, then the Director of the National Gallery, made some comments on these lines and, in return, Nevinson became a fierce critic of Clark.
 Nevinson was awarded the Chevalier of the Legion d'Honneur in 1938 and was made an Associate of the Royal Academy in 1939.